voxel51/fiftyone/docs/source/cli/index.rst

 FiftyOne operators
 ------------------

-Tools for working with FiftyOne operators.
+Tools for working with FiftyOne operators and panels.

 .. code-block:: text